bugrarslan/Roadtrip/README.md

-# 🌍 RoadTrip - Your AI-Powered Travel Companion 🚗✨
+# 🌍 Tripvice - Your AI-Powered Travel Companion 🚗✨

-RoadTrip is an AI-powered travel planning application.
+Tripvice is an AI-powered travel planning application.
 It creates personalized travel plans for users, including hotels, flights, and places to visit.
 With smart algorithms, planning unforgettable travel experiences has never been easier!

 ## 📱 Features